techor-dev/techor/packages/techor/README.md

 For version range, check out the [semver](https://github.com/npm/node-semver#versions)

-Typically, you would use [Techor's semantic release](https://github.com/1aron/techor/tree/main/packages/semantic-release-config) with CI to automate the version and release commands.
+Typically, you would use [Aron's semantic release](https://github.com/1aron/techor/tree/main/packages/semantic-release-config) with CI to automate the version and release commands.

 ## Build system for monorepo